Article

 Sales Cycles

 People are more likely to trust a brand they’re familiar with or have at least heard about.
-They don’t feel as compelled to ask as many questions or conduct as much research, as they would for a brand they don’t know.
+They don’t feel as compelled to ask as many or conduct as much research, as they would for a brand they don’t know.

 With a strong brand, you can guide prospects through the buyer’s journey more quickly – from the awareness stage to the consideration and decision stages.
 In other words, you can collapse purchase cycles.